 What is the problem with our traditional methods of building complex business systems?
 Many organisations are running on legacy systems that are barely maintainable.
 They spend large amounts of time and resources patching fragile integrations between obsolete and sometimes unsupported applications.
 Adding new functionality, even a few extra fields, can be a major project and present a significant cost and risk to the business.

-Maybe the question we should be asking is whether we are writing too much code to get the required functionality?
-Maybe we can get the same or more functionality whilst writing less code?
-Maybe we could write simpler and less complex code?
+Maybe the question we should be asking is, are we writing too much code to get the required functionality?
+Can we get the same or more functionality whilst writing less code?
+Can we write simpler and less complex code?
 Or even better - can we do away with the code altogether?

 Let’s start by thinking about what we mean by functionality and code.